rhodges/oregon-marinemap/docs/getting_started.rst

 ************

 These instructions will walk you through developing a basic implementation of MarineMap Oregon.
-This includes installing the Lingcod base app and the Oregon specific app from the development repository, setting up a database, testing that everything installed smoothly, then doing some basic customization.
-By the end you'll have an application that will perform all the `basic functions <http://code.google.com/p/marinemap/wiki/FeaturesAndRequirements>`_ needed to start drawing MPAs on a map.
+This includes installing from the development repository, setting up a database, and testing that everything installed smoothly.
+By the end you'll have an application that will perform all the `basic functions <http://code.google.com/p/marinemap/wiki/FeaturesAndRequirements>`_ needed to start drawing Marine Reserves and Energy Sites on a map.

 Project Structure